Bankruptcy Lawyers in Portland, Oregon

 Service — Our lawyers and staff provide a full-service solution.
 From assessment of your unique situation and recommendation of a plan thru implementation.
 Culminating in a completed recovery and finally through after-action assessment to verify that the goals were achieved.
 You need a trusted Portland Oregon bankruptcy attorney who completes the bankruptcy, not just starts it for you.

 Filing bankruptcy is a legal option for people to get out of debt and gain financial freedom once again.
 An experienced bankruptcy lawyer can help you understand how bankruptcy works, and they can also help understand how to file a bankruptcy petition.

 Our Portland bankruptcy attorneys at Michael D. O’Brien & Associates are experienced in dealing with bankruptcy filings and can provide you with the help you need.
-Call us today at (503) 694-4445 for a free consultation.
+Call us today at (503) 694-4445 for a free case evaluation.